 - 2.5 layer - membrane + bonded outer + thin inner part-layer.
 This gives the lightest material.

 - 3 layer - membrane + bonded outer + bonded inner.
 This gives the overall best performance.

-Goretex, eVent, Dryvent and Hyvent are some of the best known breathable waterproof membranes and all work very well, there are also a number of others too which are often more similar than they are different despite the manufacturers giving them a new name and claiming their material is superior to everyone else's.
+Gore-Tex, eVent, Dryvent and Hyvent are some of the better known breathable waterproof membranes and all work very well, there are also a number of others too which are more similar than they are different despite the manufacturers giving them a new name and claiming their material is superior to everyone else's.
 Established manufacturers non-budget jackets can be trusted to perform very well.

 The Inner Jacket